Ozgrid, Experts in Microsoft Excel Spreadsheets

 EDATE

-The EDATE function/formula is part of the Excel Analysis Toolpak which must be installed for it's use.
+The EDATE function/formula is part of the Excel Analysis Toolpak which must be installed for its use.
 That is, Tools>Add-ins and check Analysis Toolpak.
 Then you you can use the EDATE function as shown below to add (or take) 1 month to the date in A1 (31-Aug-2005).

 =EDATE(A1,1)